fuhrysteve/CeleryStore/README.md

 ### Enter Celery Store

-Celery Store is intended for folks who want to store their periodic tasks in a database, but do not want to use django.
+Celery Store is intended for folks who want to store their periodic tasks in a database (or whatever backend you choose to implement), but do not want to use django.
 However if you are using Django, you can absolutely use this as well!
 Celery Store makes no assumptions.

 Celery Store's only dependency is the [celery standard library](http://www.celeryproject.org/).